1963 – June – Kenilworth Magistrates Court

 1963 – July – Kenilworth Magistrates Court

-Nabbed Slabs From Royal Showground
+Nabbed Slabs From Showground

 Police Barely Caught Them